LaunchPlatform/bq/README.md

 Another approach is to push the resize task after the database changes are committed.
 It works like this:

 ```
-1. Insert into the `images` table
+1. Insert into the "images" table
 2. Commit db changes
-3. Push resize task to the worker queue
+3. Push resizing task to the worker queue
 ```

 With this approach, we don't need to worry about workers picking up the task too early.